nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.1.1 Viewing help : `help`

 Shows a message explaining how to access the help page.
+A link to the user guide will be provided.

 ![help message](images/helpMessage.png)